tedklin/back-to-basics/02_pl-usage/python/00_notes/00_quick-reboot.md

 For the rest of this document, "Python" implies "Python 3.9".

+Main references: official Python documentation and *Python Distilled* by David Beazley.

+Intended for small-scale, non-production scripting purposes (skips otherwise-fundamental/interesting topics like generators, class properties, and exception handling details).

 Intended to be gone through in order.

-For a more-complete-yet-still-relatively-compact intro to Python, try e.g. *Python Distilled* by David Beazley.
-A list of notable sections to review is included at the end of this list.

 ### There are no "primitive/value types" - everything is an object, and everything is passed-by-object-reference.